Babbletype: Reviews, What It’s Like to Work There, and More

-Babbletype not proofreaders as well as transcriptionists.
+Babbletype are proofreaders as well as typists and transcriptionists.
 Offering proofreading services — a trusted editor who goes over a transcript to find errors, clear up context, etc. — is a major way Babbletype sets itself apart from competitors.

 Babbletype also prefers transcriptionists who are based in the United States, as a major part of their pitch is that they do not outsource the work to transcriptionists overseas.

 Babbletype pays by the audio minute, not the work minute, so whether you take 10 minutes or an hour to transcribe three minutes of audio, you’re paid the same.
-This is industry standard for transcription companies, and it encourages you to be quick to make the work worthwhile.
+This is industry standard for transcription companies and data entry jobs, and it encourages you to be quick to make the work worthwhile.

 Transcriptionists are paid weekly via PayPal.
 Before you sign up, you will need to create a PayPal account so you can get paid.

 Reviews for Babbletype on the anonymous employer review website Glassdoor are mixed.
 However, the pros and cons seem consistent.